amberchunn/amberchunn/README.md

 ## Hiya 👋

 <a href="https://tenor.com/view/dog-hello-cute-puppy-hi-gif-17637570" target="_blank"><img src="/assets/dog-hello.gif" width="150" align="right"></a>
 Amber is a Game Designer/Developer who thrives when working at the intersection of art, design and code.
 She uses her background in UI/UX engineering and Frontend Development as a foundation to thoughtfully consider different points of view when solving problems.
 Amber believes in aproaching things from the user's perspective and constantly examining their experience.
-This enables her to provide elegant solutions that result in immersive experiences that resonate with users and players alike.
+This enables her to provide elegant solutions that result in immersive experiences that delight users and players alike.

 Amber is a staunch advocate of maintaining a growdth mindset.
 This trait has been key to her drive for personal development as well as increasing her vast and ever-growing toolbox.
 As a passionate designer, engineer, and artist, Amber thrives when given the opportunity to make meaningful contributions to a dedicated team.
-Amber is an endlessly curious, lifelong learner who is enthusiastic about creating games and experiences for all kinds of players to enjoy.
+Amber is an endlessly curious, lifelong learner who is enthusiastic about creating games and experiences for users and players enjoy.

 Strengths:
 - Creative Problem Solver